hspinks/omniauth-ihealth/README.md

+## This project is no longer actively maintained, and may be out of date with the iHealth API

 # Omniauth Strategy for iHealth
 This is a strategy to connect with iHealth using Ommniauth and OAuth 2.0.
 Originally written by [ArturKarbone](https://github.com/ArturKarbone), up to date as of Feb 13, 2014 for iHealth's API.